Scrotoplasty: Men Seek Procedure to Reduce Scrotum | Health

 Regarding the use of other aesthetic techniques that have become popular, such as the application of botulinum toxin to make the scrotum look less rough and the injection of substances to increase the diameter of the penis, Ubirajara Jr. warns that evidence on its efficacy and safety is lacking.

-“I do not believe in injecting substances such as hyaluronic acid and fat, because the level of evidence for this is very small and I have seen very serious complications.
-Most medical societies do not recommend this type of procedure.
+“I don’t believe in injecting substances such as hyaluronic acid and fat, because the level of evidence for this is very small and I’ve seen very serious complications.
+Most medical societies don’t recommend this type of procedure.
 Scrotox, which would be injection of botulinum toxin into the scrotum also lacks scientific studies to prove its efficacy and safety”, says the director of the SBU School of Urology.

 other complaints